krutikadhananjaydeshpande/krutikadhananjaydeshpande/README.md

 #  👋 Hi there!
 I'm Krutika.
 Welcome to my GitHub profile

 ## 👀 About Me
 I'm a passionate Data Analyst and Program Manager with a Master's in Business Analytics from California State University.
-With experience leading digital transformation initiatives and a background in the Indian tech industry, I bring a unique global perspective to data-driven decision making.
+With experience leading digital transformation initiatives and a background in the globally diverse tech industry, I bring a unique global perspective to data-driven decision making.

 **Pronouns:** She/Her